Maintained by Saundra Lipton (

 - Sanskrit Manuscripts at University of Pennsylvania - a number of the manuscripts have been digitized and are available at this site

 - Vedic texts at the University of Frankfurt archives - include Rgveda-Samhita, Pada-Patha, Samhita-Patha Aitareya-Brahmana, Kausitaki-Brahmana, Aitareya-Upanisad and Manu-Smrti.
-Select "textus" and then text database where you will see links to the Indic texts
+Select "Text Database" under "Textus" this will lead to links to the Indic texts

 Individual texts: